quantumlib/Cirq/docs/examples.md

 Textbook algorithm for Quantum Key Distribution.

 *    [Noisy simulation](https://github.com/quantumlib/Cirq/blob/master/examples/noisy_simulation_example.py)
-How to use a noisy simulator to generate results with amplitiude damping.
+How to use a noisy simulator to generate results with amplitude damping.

 *    [Line placement](https://github.com/quantumlib/Cirq/blob/master/examples/place_on_bristlecone.py)
 How to find a line of adjacent qubits on a device.